Infographic: Construction Loan Administration 2018 Survey Results

 In Conclusion

-If time is money than construction loan administration is ripe for innovation that leads to faster disbursements.
+If time is money, then construction loan administration is ripe for innovation that leads to faster disbursements.
 More secure and quicker draw request-to-disbursement times equate to more profitable loans, incremental interest income, a better customer experience, and lower efficiency ratios.

 Thanks in part to the evolution of technology, construction loan administration is experiencing dramatic improvements in efficiencies within a secure, collaborative, and transparent environment.
 Moreover, administration teams can manage a higher volume of construction loans with enhanced management controls, reporting capabilities, reduced risks caused by human error, and a better experience for both employees and customers.